POLYSTYRENE EPS GRAFIT 10mm

 Equivalent White EPS Thickness ≈ 12.5 mm at λ 0.038 W/mK

-The R-value of 0.30 m²K/W places this board firmly in the detailing band rather than the primary insulation band — its contribution to overall wall performance is concentrated at the junction psi-value (Ψ) rather than the U-value of the main wall area.
-For the calculation method that ties reveal insulation to dwelling fabric efficiency under current Approved Document L guidance, the U-value calculation guide for wall insulation thickness walks through both elements together.
+The R-value of 0.30 m²K/W places this board in the detailing band rather than the primary insulation band; its contribution concentrates at the junction psi-value (Ψ) rather than the main-wall U-value.
+For the method that ties reveal insulation to dwelling fabric efficiency under current Approved Document L guidance, the U-value calculation guide for wall insulation thickness walks through both elements together.

 Physical Specifications — Density, Mechanical Strength, Dimensions